Freedom of Information request

 The Act encourages public authorities to efficiently manage their information, to ensure the disclosure of accurate information, by both:

 - Proactive disclosure via the Publication Scheme and Disclosure Logs

 Any individual can make a request for information under the Act and there are two specific related rights to individuals making a request for information:

 - The right to be told whether the information exists

 - The right to receive the information

-The above rights are subject to the application of relevant exemptions, which can remove the right of the Constabulary to provide the data.
-Further information regarding exemptions can be found within the College of Policing’s Authorised Professional Practice (APP).
+The above rights are subject to the application of relevant exemptions, which can remove the right of the constabulary to provide the data or confirm that any information exists.

-Freedom of Information
+Freedom of Information Act Requests